MathieuAR-GDPSFH/community-guide/in-game-help/add-mod-menu.md

 &#x20;![](../.gitbook/assets/Screenshot\_20230923-122017-727.png)

 10. Tap on "Find and Replace" and replace "http://www.boomlings.com/database" with your GDPS link.
 Make sure your GDPS link is the exact same length as the original link as shown in the image below

+If it is not the same length, you may do the following depending on if its too long or too short

+If its too long, you may delete the https:// from the link to make it the same length.

+If its too short, you can add slashes to it.

+Check the below image for examples:

 ![](<../.gitbook/assets/image (1).png>) <- Tap on the image to zoom in.